scottwesley31/Election_Analysis/README.md

 #### Largest Vote Count by County

-The county that had the largest number of votes was Denver.
+The county that had the largest number of votes was **Denver**.
 This was accomplished by utilizing the same `for county in county_dict.keys()` for loop from before which references the `county_dict` dictionary containing the counties and their associated vote counts.

 2 empty variables were defined prior to using this loop which will later be populated with the winning county and it's number of votes.

 ![winning_county](https://user-images.githubusercontent.com/107309793/177767863-46b03d59-84b1-4b05-b3ac-bcc99a7373d9.png)

 A conditional statement within the for loop checks for when `vote_county_county > winning_votes`.
-While iterating through the `county_dict` dictionary, the code finds each county vote `vote_county_count` and checks to see if it is larger than the `winning_votes` variable (which starts at zero).
+While iterating through the `county_dict` dictionary, the code finds each county vote (`vote_county_count`) and checks to see if it is larger than the `winning_votes` variable (which starts at zero).
 Each time the for loop satisfies this condition, the `winning_county` string is updated with that county and the `winning_votes` is updated to the dictionary value with the highest count.
 Here's the code:

 ![winning_county_2](https://user-images.githubusercontent.com/107309793/177769154-8bfd03f7-2d29-465e-b421-3261c5e96c58.png)